petekaroon/CryptoTrack/README.md

 # ![portfolio-page](./img/1-portfolio-page.png)

 ## Description
 The aim of this project is to demonstrate my ability to create a CRUD application written in Javascript.
 The app is implemented through the use of RESTful APIs to record the user's cryptocurrency transactions.
 A third-party API from [CoinGecko](https://www.coingecko.com/en/api) is comsumed to provide real time cryptocurrency prices.
-[JSON Web Token (JWT)](https://jwt.io) and [bcrypt](https://www.npmjs.com/package/bcrypt) password encryption are used for auser authentication, which are the industry standards.
+[JSON Web Token (JWT)](https://jwt.io) and [bcrypt](https://www.npmjs.com/package/bcrypt) password encryption are used for user authentication, which are considered the industry standards.

 ## Tech
 - Backend - [Node.js](https://nodejs.org/en/) / [Express](https://expressjs.com)